eriiire/LambdaStepCompute/phase2/poc-link-to-wsm-project.md

 3. **Python Script 3 (collect_file_from_s3_bucket.py):** This script collects the generated CSV files from the S3 bucket, extracts the numbers, and calculates their average.
 It is also packed within a Docker container for seamless integration.

+This phase mimics the individual runs and runtime of the WSM code.

+These Python scripts are executed using workflows orchestrated by AWS Step Functions.
+Each iteration of Python Script 2 is run in parallel.

 ## Docker Containers for Lambda Functions

 To create Lambda functions from these Docker containers, please follow the instructions outlined in the file titled 'create-and-deploy-dockerfile.md'.
 This document provides step-by-step guidance on building Docker images and deploying them as Lambda functions in AWS.